activeloopai/deeplake/README.md

 ## About Deep Lake

+<b> 🚀 Deep Lake's efficient new C++ implementation speeds up data streaming by >2x compared to Hub 2.x (Ofeidis et al. 2022) 🚀</b>

-Deep Lake (formerly known as hub) is a data lake for deep learning applications.
+Deep Lake (formerly known as Activeloop Hub) is a data lake for deep learning applications.
 Open-source dataset format provides a simple API for creating, storing, and collaborating on AI datasets of any size.
 It enables you to store all of your data in one place, ranging from simple annotations to large videos, and it unlocks rapid streaming of data while training models at scale.
-Deep Lake is used by Google, Waymo, Red Cross, Oxford University, and Omdena.
+Deep Lake is used by Google, Waymo, Red Cross, Omdena, Yale, & Oxford.
 Deep Lake includes the following features:

 <details>
   <summary><b>Storage Agnostic API</b></summary>